Natalia Khoma: Early life and education

 Natalia Khoma was born in Lviv, Ukraine.
-She attended the Solomia Krushelnytska School, and the Moscow Conservatory.
+She studied at the Solomia Krushelnytska School with Evhen Shpitzer, and at the Moscow Conservatory with Natalia Shakhovskaya.
 She also completed an Artist Diploma from Boston University under the direction of Leslie Parnas.

 Career

 Khoma made her first public appearance on TV at age ten and performed her first concerto with an orchestra at age thirteen.
 She has performed as a soloist with the Berlin Radio Orchestra, Moscow Radio Orchestra, Belgrade Philharmonic Orchestra, Budapest Philharmonic Orchestra, Ukrainian National State Symphony Orchestra, Johannesburg Philharmonic Orchestra, Chamber Ensemble of New York City Symphony Orchestra, and the Franz Liszt Chamber Orchestra.
 She has also performed solo and duo recitals with pianist Volodymyr Vynnytsky.

-Khoma is a Professor of Cello at the College of Charleston in Charleston, SC and Director of the Charleston Music Fest.
+Khoma is a Professor of Cello at the College of Charleston in Charleston, SC, Director of the Charleston Music Fest and President of the Board of Music and Art Center of Greene County, NY.
 Khoma has been a professor at the Lviv Conservatory in Ukraine, Roosevelt University College of Music in Chicago, Michigan State University and was a visiting professor of the University of Connecticut School of Music.

 For several years, Khoma played a Stradivarius cello.
 In 2010, Khoma was featured on Gnattali: Solo & Chamber Works For Guitar, for which Marc Regnier was nominated for a Grammy Award for Best Chamber Music Performance.
+Natalia’s CD of Johann Sebastian Bach Six Cello Suites was released in August 2018 by Sheva Collection, based in the UK.
+Ermanno De Stefani, CEO and Founder of Sheva Collection commented: “Wonderful achievement for a Sheva CD: Bach Cello Suites, magically performed by Natalia Khoma, has been downloaded/streamed 220.215 times in one month (November 2018)”.
+This is the quote from its website page: “ Best Seller CD Ever: Natalia Khoma’s Bach Cello Suites!”

 In February 2020, Khoma performed in 18 concerts during a North American tour as a soloist with the National Symphony Orchestra of Ukraine, with management by Columbia Artists.
+In February of 2024, Khoma once again toured with the National Symphony Orchestra of Ukraine.